2023 Update! How To Become A Digital Nomad With No Experience

 Will your current job translate easily into remote work?

 If you answered yes – then that’s a big problem solved.
 With more and more employers moving to remote-first workplace models, it could be as easy for you as having a chat with your boss, then packing your bag and heading out in the world with your laptop to start on your new, location independent job.

 Having a reliable income source makes things a lot less stressful when you’re starting out as a nomad.

-How to become a digital nomad with no skills or experience
+How to become a digital nomad with no experience or skills

 I spend a bit of time in Facebook and Reddit communities for digital nomads, and the never-ending questions from aspiring nomads are always things like: